 - (1) Assigned chapters are about 30 pages each.
 Accordingly, you should plan on a minimum of 2 hours of reading to prepare for a theory session. - (2) Assigned cases are also about 20 pages each.
-However, preparing a case is a bit more involved and it will require a minimum of 6 hours distributed as follows: - (i) Review of assigned discussion questions (to be found in pages 9 to 16 of this syllabus) followed by a first read of the case -highlighting important information and making notes on the margins.
+However, preparing a case is a bit more involved and it will require a minimum of 6 hours distributed as follows: - (i) Review of assigned discussion questions (to be found in pages 9 to 17 of this syllabus) followed by a first read of the case -highlighting important information and making notes on the margins.
 The objective here is to learn about the case's facts and to identify those that are most relevant.
 (2 hours). - (ii) A focused second read of the case (mostly you go over your prior marks and notes).
 The objective now is to gain further familiarity with issues pertinent to the required analysis.
 (1 hour). - (iii) Your critical analysis.
 Typically, you will be asked to identify and characterize the roots of problems, which will call for you to apply tools, concepts, and models introduced in the preceding theory session(s).
 Often, you will also be asked to propose appropriate solutions as well.
 Use your best thinking and try to come up with practical recommendations that make good business sense.
 (2 hours, minimum). - (iv) Producing a minimum set of notes containing your analysis and final conclusions.
 (1 hour).

-You should bring your case analysis notes to class with you, to support your arguments during our discussion.
+You should bring your case notes to class with you, to support your arguments during our discussion.
 To the extent possible I also recommend that you meet in small, informal groups to further discuss cases before class.
 Experience shows that students in large class groups tend to participate more when they have adopted a position before walking into class, and when they have some smaller group that they identify with.
-Create a study group that meets after everyone has become familiar with the case's facts/issues.
-This will provide an opportunity for you to present your preliminary analysis and positions and have others react to them.
-This is also an opportunity to identify aspects of the problem you may have missed, as well as to learn about other points of view regarding appropriate solutions.
+Create a study group that meets after everyone has completed their own independent analysis of the case's facts/issues.
+This will provide opportunities to present your preliminary conclusions and have others react to them, prior to the large-group discussion in class.